HectareaGalbis/adp/docs/style-maker-help.md

 (defparameter ADP-PRIVATE:*CUSTOM-PPRINT-DISPATCH* (COPY-PPRINT-DISPATCH))
 ```

 An extension of *print-pprint-dispatch*.
-The define functions (like defun) from adp will be printed as if they were from cl.
-The string will be printed with escape character even if *print-escape* is false.
+The define functions (like defun) from adp will be printed with pretty indentation as if they were from cl.
+Symbols that are not external will be printed without the package extension even if *print-escape* is true.

 #### Function: CUSTOM-PRIN1